DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/data-binding.md

 </app-name>
 ```

-Here we pass a reference to name in our app.component.ts (i.e. `="name") to the name.component.ts name (i.e. [name]), which we can now display in our child template.
+Here we pass a reference to name in `app.component.ts` (i.e. `="name"`) to the name.component.ts name (i.e. [name]), which we can now display in our child template.
 I created an input element in name.component.html and defaulted the value to the name from app.component.ts.

 ```html
 <input matInput [(ngModel)]="name">
 ```
 Whoa, what is this ngModel?
-We could have simply displayed the name in our name.component.ts using property binding (i.e. [value]="name"), but we want to update our name property with the user updated name.
+We could have simply displayed the name in our name.component.ts using property binding (i.e. `[value]="name"`), but we want to update our name property with the user updated name.
 This is called two-way data binding which will we discuss in the next section.

 Here is what the user sees so far: